erwinmintiens/w3w-rust/README.md

 }
 ```

-This way we can fetch the response body JSON.
+This way we can fetch the response body JSON, so the returned object is of type `Result<Value, Respones>`.

 #### Fetch floats